 In order for LawIT to successfully perform security updates and patches to Law School computers to protect our machines from ever-increasing vulnerabilities and malware attacks, it is required that you turn off your computer at the end of your work day.
 Shutting down your computer at night and on weekends will ensure that your work is saved properly before the patches are applied.
 Not doing so could jeopardize the integrity of unsaved work.
 Your assistance will not only protect your computer from security threats but will also have a big impact on the Law School‘s efforts to save energy.

-As part of the university’s green computing effort, the Law School is implementing power management strategies to reduce electricity consumption by default on local work computers.
+As part of the university’s green computing effort, the Law School has implemented power management strategies to reduce electricity consumption by default on local work computers.
 Power management is a feature that turns off computers or switches them to a low power state when not in use.
 Applying power management settings to faculty and staff workstations at the Law School will save substantial energy over time.